 When it’s your turn to step forward, you’ll apply hand sanitizer and find yourself facing a full-length mirror.
 Most like your EL will be standing there to inspect you.
-You’ll execute a practice salute, then about face and begin side-stepping down the line.
+You’ll execute a practice salute, then about-face and begin side-stepping down the line.
 You’ll grab a tray and your utensils, always staring straight ahead.
-Don’t you dare talk to the trainees next to you, lest you not see the MTI making his way down the line toward you in the other direction.
-If a trainee of the opposite sex is in front of you, you’ll need to stay at least a full arms length away from them, or an MTI will make you aware of your discretion.
+Don’t you dare talk to the trainees next to you, lest you not see the MTI making his way down the line toward you in the other direction?
+If a trainee of the opposite sex is in front of you, you’ll need to stay at least a full arm’s length away from them, or an MTI will make you aware of your discretion.
 You’ll let the employees know what you’d like and load your tray, moving without hesitancy.
 When you get to the beverages, you are required to take two drinks of your choice.
-When I first arrived, you had to take a milk and two Gatorades.
+When I first arrived, you had to take the milk and two Gatorades.
 This has since changed to any two beverages, but the regulation seems to fluctuate.

 You will not do any facing movements while carrying a tray, and you’ll walk out and around (not stepping within an area marked by a red line), walking towards your Chow Runner, who’ll direct you to your table.
 You’ll go all the way down to the first available chair.
-It does not matter if you end up at a mixed gender table.
+It does not matter if you end up at a mixed-gender table.
 You’ll put your tray down, take off your web canteen belt, and tuck it underneath your chair.
 You’ll come to attention for approximately three seconds, then sit down and proceed to eat.
 You do not need to finish all of your food (you won’t have time), but you will need to turn your glasses upside down when you finish your beverages.
-Some trainees who’d had too much to drink, chose to “accidentally” knock over their glass when they were almost finished, so it’d spill on the tray.
+Some trainees who’d had too much to drink chose to “accidentally” knock over their glass when they were almost finished, so it’d spill on the tray.
 Under no circumstances should you talk to anyone else at your table.

 The Need for Speed

-You’re going to be rushed at meal time, that’s a given.
+You’re going to be rushed at mealtime, that’s a given.
 It’s going to be ridiculously fast in the first few weeks of training, so get used to it.
 You may feel that you’re not even getting a chance to eat at all.
 Trust me, it gets better.
 As you progress in the weeks of training, you’ll have a bit more time.
 During the first week, we had a number of trainees that threw up after meals.
 If you’re going to spew, run for the bushes/grass.
 Don’t throw up on the concrete pad – you’ll get…wait for it…yelled at.
 Bet you didn’t see that coming. 😉

 Leaving the Dining Facility